Calandiva Care: How To Grow This Flowering Kalanchoe

 How big does a Calandiva get?

-Calandivas can vary a few inches in size.
-A typical 6″plant is 18″ tall x 14″ wide.
-They are considered to be tabletop plants.
+Calandivas can vary in size, depending on the size of the pot.
+A typical 6″ plant is 18″ tall x 14″ wide.
+They are tabletop plants.

 How much sun does a Calandiva need?

-Indoors a Calandiva needs bright natural light, a medium to high light location, to keep it looking good.
-Just make sure it’s not sitting in hot windows.
+Indoors, this beautiful plant needs bright indirect sunlight in a medium—to high-light location to keep it looking good.
+Just make sure it’s not sitting in hot windows or getting too much direct sunlight.

-A Calandiva next to a blossfeldiana.
-Not only do the flowers differ in form, but the Calandiva blooms are more dense making for a bigger show.
+A Calandiva next to a Florist Kalanchoe.
+Not only do the flowers differ in form, but the Calandiva blooms are more dense, making for a bigger show.

-Grandivas were introduced about 10 years later but now they all fall under the Calandiva or Diva brand name.
-You can read about the history of the brand here in case you’re interested.
-Sounds like some single flowers are now included under the name too.
-Regardless, Calandiva care is the same for all of them – single, double, larger foliage, smaller foliage.
+Grandivas were introduced about 10 years later, but now they all fall under the Calandiva or Diva brand name.
+You can read about the history of the brand here, in case you’re interested.
+It sounds like some single flowers are now included under the name, too.
+Regardless, the care is the same for all of them.

 Happy gardening,